 Clicking History opens a playback timeline for everything done in the workspace.

-Work can be checked keystroke-by-keystroke by clicking the forward and back arrows, or clicking anywhere in the timeline.
+From the Student Activity card, work can be checked keystroke-by-keystroke.
+Open a student's history and click the forward and back arrows, or click anywhere in the timeline.
+Alternatively, click the play button to move through the code in that file naturally.
 If the workspace contains multiple files, the history for the active file will stop when the edits to that file stopped, and the timeline will continue in the next edited file.
-Scroll through the timeline and click the file you'd like to switch to in Files to continue moving through the timeline with that file active in the codepad.
+Click other files in the Files pane to switch between them and continue monitoring edits.

 Click the Legend in the bottom left to disable any of the options for the timeline.

 Insertions and deletions indicate notable changes to the code, which could be from a paste, a file restore/reset to template, or uploading a file.
 File restores bring a file back to a previous state.
-Reset to template restores the code to the current template state.
+Reset to template restores the code to the current template's state.

 Hover over insertions or deletions to see the amount of characters in that action.